Barry-Greaves/machine-learning/README.md

 #### Hero Image

-The courses page hero image spans the width of the website with a height of 60vh.
 The hero images contain overlay text with a header displaying the page name and a prompt underneath which links users to the contact page where they can sign up to a course.

 ![software-hero](https://user-images.githubusercontent.com/107034179/185806089-0af5740c-b8f7-4c78-8478-3ab6a22d2ef7.png)